hyunzi/ai-practice/week3-practice/data/devdocs/stripe/get-started/development-environment.md

 ### Installation alternatives

-**NuGet Command Line Interface (CLI)**?”You can use the [NuGet CLI](https://docs.microsoft.com/en-us/nuget/tools/nuget-exe-cli-reference) to install the library:
+**NuGet Command Line Interface (CLI)**?ï¿½You can use the [NuGet CLI](https://docs.microsoft.com/en-us/nuget/tools/nuget-exe-cli-reference) to install the library:

 ```bash
 nuget install Stripe.net
 ```

-**Package Manager Console (PowerShell)**?”If you?™re using the [Package Manager Console (PowerShell)](https://docs.microsoft.com/en-us/nuget/tools/package-manager-console), run the following command to install the library:
+**Package Manager Console (PowerShell)**?ï¿½If you?ï¿½re using the [Package Manager Console (PowerShell)](https://docs.microsoft.com/en-us/nuget/tools/package-manager-console), run the following command to install the library:

 ```PowerShell
 Install-Package Stripe.net
 ```

-**VisualStudio**?”To add the Stripe.net package to Visual Studio: Open the Solution Explorer.
+**VisualStudio**?ï¿½To add the Stripe.net package to Visual Studio: Open the Solution Explorer.
 Right-click your project.
 Click **Manage NuGet Packages**.
 Click the **Browse** tab and search for **Stripe.net**.
 Click the **Stripe.net** package, select the appropriate version in the tab and click **Install**.

 ## Run your first SDK request

 Now that you have the .NET SDK installed, you can create a subscription [Product](https://docs.stripe.com/api/products/create.md) and attach a [Price](https://docs.stripe.com/api/prices/create.md) with a couple API requests.
-We?™re using the product identifier returned in the response to create the price in this example.
+We?ï¿½re using the product identifier returned in the response to create the price in this example.

 > This sample uses the default keys of your Stripe user [account](https://docs.stripe.com/get-started/account/activate.md) for your *sandbox* (A sandbox is an isolated test environment that allows you to test Stripe functionality in your account without affecting your live integration.
 Use sandboxes to safely experiment with new features and changes) environment.
 Only you can see these values.